Institutes & Projects

 The Institute for Public Diplomacy and Global Communication (IPDGC) is a leader in research, practice, training and innovative thinking in the areas of global communication and public diplomacy.
 The Institute engages in a variety of activities, including prominent events, research and workshops.
 It also hosts scholars and leading government figures, including several Under Secretaries of State.
 IPDGC is jointly administered by GW's Elliott School of International Affairs.

-The Media and Peace Building Project works towards a better understanding of how new information and communication technologies (ICT) drive political violence and polarization and disseminates information and tools for peace-builders on best practices in the new information environment.
-The Project's three initial initiatives focus on mobile phones, political violence and peace building in conflict-fragile states; reconciliation in the United States; and peace journalism.
+The Media and Peacebuilding Project works towards a better understanding of how new information and communications technology (ICT) drive political violence and polarization and disseminates information and tools for peace builders on best practices in the new information environment.
+The project's three initial initiatives focus on mobile phones, political violence and peacebuilding in conflict-fragile states; reconciliation in the United States and peace journalism.

 Planet Forward engages a diverse audience of college students from across the country, and uses storytelling, media, and educational events to tell the stories of invention and innovation that can move the planet forward.
 It is the premier engagement tool for GW’s many sustainability initiatives.

 The Project for Media and National Security brings journalists together with senior American defense and national security officials and experts.
 Over 50 news organizations are members of the Defense Writers Group that convenes with leaders in the field to deepen Americans' understanding of national security issues.
 The journalists’ forum includes large national and regional newspapers, online outlets, international news wire services, magazines and trade publications.